OWASP/owasp.github.io/pages/donate.md

         </div>
       </form>

-      <p class="legal-text">* Your gift to the OWASP Foundation, net credit card processing fees,
+      <p class="legal-text">* Unless otherwise noted, your gift to the OWASP Foundation, net credit card processing fees,
       is unrestricted and will be used at the sole discretion of the organization to fulfill its mission and objectives.
 You do have the option to be listed as a Supporter of a Project or Chapter; however, this option does not restrict your gift in anyway whatsoever.
-The OWASP Foundation is a 501(c)3 therefore in some cases your gift may be tax-deductible and you should consult with a tax professional for more details.
-For more information about restricted gifts greater than $1,000, please contact donations@owasp.org.</p>
+The OWASP Foundation is a 501(c)3 therefore in some cases your gift may be tax-deductible and you should consult with a tax professional for more details.</p>

       <!-- end donation form -->